U.S. Relations With Kenya

 Bilateral Economic Relations

-Kenya is East Africa’s largest and most important business, financial, and transportation hub.
+Kenya’s diversified economy has produced 5-6 percent annual GDP growth over the last decade, and an increasing number of American companies have established their regional or Africa-wide headquarters in Nairobi.
+Kenya remains East Africa’s largest and most important business, financial, and transportation hub, with 80 percent of East Africa’s trade flowing through Mombasa Port.
 The United States was the third largest destination for Kenya’s exports and the seventh largest source of its imports in 2017.
-The United States was the number one source of foreign tourist arrivals to Kenya in 2016 and 2017.
-U.S. private sector interest in Kenya remains robust with numerous American companies engaged in Kenya, especially within the technology, consumer services, banking, and finance sectors.
-Many American companies have their regional or Africa-wide headquarters in Nairobi.
-Kenya enjoys preferential trade benefits under the African Growth and Opportunity Act.
+The United States was the number one source of foreign tourist arrivals to Kenya in 2016 and 2017, with NY-Nairobi direct flights scheduled to begin October 28, 2018.
+U.S. private sector interest in Kenya remains robust with numerous American companies engaged in Kenya, especially in the technology, consumer services, banking, and finance sectors.
+Kenya enjoys preferential trade benefits under the African Growth and Opportunity Act, and in late 2018 the two countries launched a U.S.-Kenya Trade and Investment Working Group to expand trade and investment.
 U.S. exports to Kenya include agricultural products, aircraft parts, and machinery.
 U.S. imports from Kenya include apparel, coffee, and tea.
 U.S. business investment is primarily in services, information technology, and the tourism industry.
-The United States has signed trade and investment framework agreements with the East African Community and with the Common Market for Eastern and Southern Africa.
+The United States also has signed trade and investment framework agreements with the East African Community and with the Common Market for Eastern and Southern Africa.
 Kenya is a member of both regional organizations.

 Kenya's Membership in International Organizations

 Kenya and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.